SchoolOfCode/w10d4_auth0-workshop-sim-and-wanteng/README.md

 Once you've worked through the tutorial, practice explaining (within your teams) the answers to the following questions.

 1. What are the additional props you need to provide to `Auth0Provider`?
 What purpose do they serve?
+    Ans: Audience and scope: Audience is the API url and scope which has been set to allow the users to only read the metadata.

 2. When we call `getAccessTokenSilently`, what does it return and what can we then do with the return value?
 (Use `console.log` and https://jwt.io/ to decode, if necessary.)
+    Ans: It returns a promise which gives us the access token that can be used to call the a protected API (password access only).

 (Feel free to go back to the tutorial/docs when you're explaining!)